mmoyaferrer/apex-poller/README.md

 This framework provides a simple and guided way to implement a polling mechanism for long running processes in Salesforce.
 Applicable to any long-running process, such as Http polling but not limited to it.

-Makes use of schedulable/queuable apex jobs to:
+By injecting 3 apex classes, will run a polling mechanism based on 3 steps:

--   Execute provided polling logic
+-   1) Execute the polling logic
--   Check if the poll has completed
+-   2) Evaluate the response (automatically rescheduling itself into a new poll if it's not the expected one)
--   Re-schedule itself if not completed or failed, by following a delay pattern.
+-   3) Execute callback logic when finished

 ## Samples
 ### Random number checker